 While most women have normal healthy vaginal discharge, some have it more often than others.
-If you’re concerned that your vaginal discharge is abnormal, talk to Marvin Davis, MD, FACOG and Christine Richards, MD, FACOG at Capital Women's Care Howard County located in Fulton, MD.
+If you’re concerned that your vaginal discharge is abnormal, talk to a provider at Capital Women's Care Howard County located in Fulton, Maryland.
 They offer thorough exams and treatments to identify and treat the condition causing your discharge.
-Call or schedule an appointment online today.

 Vaginal discharge is a clear or white substance produced by glands inside the vagina and cervix.
 Vaginal discharge helps keep your vagina clean.
 Its purpose is to carry old cells and bacteria out of your vagina to keep it clean and free from infection.
 Every woman is different: Some women only produce discharge occasionally, while others produce it every day.

 What is abnormal vaginal discharge?